Tiny eclipse town braces for surge: "I'm excited... scared excited"

 "I'm excited, but scared excited," said Jennifer Freeman, general manager of the Howard Johnson hotel.

-Like many other dots on the map who unexpectedly find themselves in the path of the "Great American Eclipse," it's also creating a freak business opportunity this two-stoplight town nestled in a valley at the base of the Cumberland Plateau, halfway between Chattanooga and Knoxville, is anxious to capture.
+Like many other dots on the map that unexpectedly find themselves in the path of the "Great American Eclipse," this two-stoplight town is also anxious to capture the freak business opportunity.

 "It's the biggest little thing to happen to this town," said mayor Billy Ray Patton.
 Calls to his office about the event have doubled in the past week, he said.